Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Introduction

+Despite their promise, ECG foundation models still face notable limitations.
+When fine-tuned for specific diagnostic tasks, their performance often lags behind task-specific or advanced architectures such as multi-scale \citep{shi2023sequence} and state-space models \citep{zhang2023effectively, behrouz2024chimera}.
+For instance, HuBERT-ECG-BASE performs competitively across several PTB-XL tasks \citep{strodthoff2020deep} yet remains inferior to many specialized models \citep{coppola2024hubert}.
+Benefiting from the recent open-source releases of many ECG foundation models, we were able to conduct a series of experiments on the PTB-XL dataset.
+Our results revealed similar findings: although ECG foundation models demonstrate broad adaptability across diverse tasks, their fine-tuning performance remains suboptimal when transferred to datasets from different sources, highlighting concerns about their practical applicability in real-world clinical settings.

-To address these limitations, we propose a simple yet effective post-training strategy based on the recently released ECGFounder model.
-We use the PTB-XL all-label classification benchmark as a performance example.
-As illustrated in Figure \ref{fig:performance_comparison_intro}, while pre-training on over 7 million ECG recordings brings substantial improvements over training from scratch, the benefits of pre-training are closely matched by our post-training approach, even when applied to randomly initialized models.
-When applied to the pre-trained ECGFounder, our proposed post-training strategy leads to remarkable performance gains of 3.2\% in AUROC and 14.3\% in AUPRC (Figures \ref{fig:intro_a} and \ref{fig:intro_b}).
-Furthermore, our experiments show that, compared to state-of-the-art task-specific models, our method achieves superior classification performance on several PTB-XL benchmark tasks.
-These results underscore the complementary advantages of the proposed post-training strategy, demonstrating its ability to address the performance gaps observed in ECG foundation models.
+To address these limitations, we propose a simple yet effective post-training strategy to enhance ECG foundation models.
+Using the performance of a Transformer-based model \citep{na2024guiding} on the PTB-XL all-label classification benchmark as an example, we demonstrate that our strategy yields remarkable performance gains of 5.2\% in macro AUROC and 34.9\% in macro AUPRC.
+Furthermore, compared with recent state-of-the-art task-specific and advanced architectures, our approach demonstrates superior classification performance across multiple tasks.
+These results underscore the complementary advantages of the proposed post-training strategy, demonstrating its potential to address the performance gaps observed in ECG foundation models.

 The proposed post-training strategy is grounded in two key insights.
 First, ECG signals inherently exhibit information redundancy, where neighboring time points and heartbeat cycles are often predictable from each other \citep{zhou2025enhancing}.
 To address this, we employ stochastic depth \citep{huang2016deep} to reduce redundancy and enhance the model’s robustness.
 Second, pre-training provides a valuable initialization that generally improves model performance.
 However, while the early layers of the model retain the pre-trained weights, the final classification head is typically initialized randomly.
 To optimize this, we introduce preview linear probing during post-training to better initialize the classification head, thereby boosting task-specific performance.
 Although these two components—stochastic depth and preview linear probing—are relatively simple, they play a crucial role in driving improvements in the performance of the ECG foundation model.